zhanzongyuan/Virtual-routing/README.md

 }
 ```

+2. Add function to send neighbor its route table periodically for algorithm *Distance Vector* and *Link State*
+3. Add debug mode and *Distance Vector/Link State* mode
-2. Add name to each router.
+4. Add name to each router.
-3. Add function to connect neighbor in command, when the router is still running.
+5. Add command to connect or disconnect new neighbor in command, when the router is still running.